-9. CONCLUSIONS AND FUTURE WORK
+9. CONCLUSIONS

 In this paper, we presented Druid, a distributed, column-oriented, real-time analytical data store.
 Druid is designed to power high performance applications and is optimized for low query latencies.
 Druid supports streaming data ingestion and is fault-tolerant.
-We discussed how Druid was able to scan 27 billion rows in a second.
-We summarized key architecture aspects such as the storage format, query language, and general execution.
-In the future, we plan to cover the different algorithms we've developed for Druid and how other systems may plug into Druid in greater detail.
+We discussed how Druid benchmarks and summarized key architecture aspects such as the storage format, query language, and general execution.